Juggun Kazim: Career

 Kazim has been involved in media work since she was four years old.
-In 1985–86, she did advertisements for Samsonite and other products.
+In 1985–86, she appeared in commercials for Samsonite and others.

 She appeared in her first commercial play when she was fourteen, directed by her best friend, Mashal Peerzada.
-Her professional career, where she started using the name "Juggan Kazim," began in Toronto, when Sutherland Models approached her to work as a model.
-Kazim made her feature film debut in the lead role of "Gugan" in the Gaurav Seth's film Pink Ludoos, opposite Shaheen Khan (known for Bend It Like Beckham).
+Her professional career, where she started using the name "Juggun Kazim", began in Toronto, when Sutherland Models approached her to work as a model.
+Kazim made her feature film debut in the lead role of "Gugan" in Gaurav Seth's film Pink Ludoos, opposite Shaheen Khan (known for Bend It Like Beckham).
 Since then, she has appeared in an episode of David Wellington's The Eleventh Hour, directed by T.W.
 Peacock.
 Kazim hosted her own television show at age 16 until she left Pakistan to pursue her passion for acting in North America.
 She has also appeared in numerous stage productions in her home town as well as in Toronto.
 Most recently, she played the lead and title roles in "Tara" produced by Rasik Arts under the direction of Sally Jones.
 She mainly does print modeling; her 5 ft 2 in stature makes her think that "I'd look rather stupid walking the ramp."
 After two music videos with Sutherland, she was approached by Newton Landry Management, who remain her Canadian agents.

 After returning to Pakistan, she started hosting television with the show Beanbag, which she also conceived and wrote.
 Since then, she has hosted a number of shows for various Pakistani networks.
 In December 2007, Kazim appeared in the music video of "Sajni" alongside the members of the pop-rock band Jal.
 In March 2010, Kazim was named as L'Oréal's "Brand Ambassador" for their Garnier brand of hair and skin-care products in Pakistan.

-In 2010, Juggan won Best Supporting Actress Award for Meri Unsuni Kahani on Pakistan Media Award.
+In 2010, Juggun Kazim won Best Supporting Actress Award for Meri Unsuni Kahani on Pakistan Media Award.

 In March 2011, Kazim acted opposite Shaan Shahid in Altaf Hussain's Lollywood film Khamosh Raho.
 As of 6 March 2011, Hussain planned to release the film in Pakistan on 10 June 2011.
 She is also starring opposite Mohib Mirza, Sanam Baloch and Sunita Marshall in Mirza's upcoming film Silent Cinema.

-Since 2011, she is the host of the show "Morning with Juggan" which airs on Pakistan Television Corporation's (PTV Home) on weekdays.
+Since 2011, she is the host of the show "Morning with Juggun" which airs on Pakistan Television Corporation's (PTV Home) on weekdays.
 This show is going well as the selection of guests is excellent.
 Full utilisation of guest talent is only possible when they are allowed to speak out, but unfortunately they are interpreted by host on continual basis.

 In 2022, she made acting comeback with Hum TV's Agar and paired with Junaid Khan.
-Juggan has also done Ramazan Transmission in 2021 with Qasim Ali Shah at A Plus TV.
+Juggun Kazim has also done Ramazan Transmission in 2021 with Qasim Ali Shah at A Plus TV.